and compiled by George Knowles

 During his lifetime Ernest Thompson Seton wrote more than 75 fiction and non-fiction books, some of which have never been out of print.
 He also wrote thousands of scientific articles on animals, nature and conservation in the environment, while his major artworks have graced the walls of galleries and museums all around the world.
 Much of his literary work and original art have been collected and preserved in the Seton Memorial Library and Museum at Philmont Ranch in Cimarron, New Mexico.

-After his death in 1946, his adopted daughter Dee Seton Barber and her family continued to live in Seton Castle and carried on the work of his Institute of Indian Lore.
+After his death in 1946, his widow Julia, who lived until 1975, and his adopted daughter Dee Seton Barber and her family continued to live in Seton Castle and carry his work at the Institute of Indian Lore.
 In 1960, to honour what would have been his 100th birthday, (which happened to coincide with the 350th anniversary of the founding of Santa Fe) Dee, together with his grandson Seton Cottier (the son of Anya Seton), scattered his ashes over Seton Village from an airplane.

 In 2003, Seton Castle was sold to the ‘Academy for the Love of Learning’ a non-profit educational organization based in Santa Fe.
 The sale included a large number of Seton’s personal artefacts, books, artwork and other things that had been of great personal value to him while alive, and which provide a unique insight into the private life of the man.
 Fortunately, most of these items were archived and moved into storage before renovations began on restoring the Castle.